 REDRESS offers legal internships to excellent law graduates and LLM students with a strong background in international human rights work.
-REDRESS has four regular intakes per year however, in exceptional circumstances, we can be flexible with regards to the start and finish date.

 Legal interns will work with REDRESS staff on a number of assignments.
 These include independent research on torture cases, factual and/or legal research for reports and submissions before domestic and regional courts, the International Criminal Court and UN treaty body mechanisms.
 The role may also require some administrative work supporting REDRESS staff.